 Incontinence can have many causes.
 Perhaps your senior cannot physically get up to use the bathroom or they find it too difficult to make it to the bathroom in time.

-If they drink too many beverages or ingest diuretics, these will increase their rate of urination, which can be hard to control.
+If they take diuretics, these will increase their rate of urination, which can be hard to control.

 Some medications can even relax the muscles in the bladder, so not all accidents are necessarily a senior’s fault.

 Alzheimer’s and dementia can also cause or contribute to incontinence.
-The senior’s confusion or lack of regard for personal hygiene means using the bathroom can go on the back burner.
+The senior’s confusion in regards to personal hygiene means using the bathroom can go on the back burner.

 Danger To Themselves Or Others